Distributionally Robust Fault Detection Trade-off Design with Prior Fault Information: Main result

-\begin{remark} In DRO, conditional value-at-risk (CVaR) is a common technique to replace the non-convex DRCC with its convex approximation at the cost of some conservatism \citep{hota2019data,xue2022integrated}.
-However, the BMI structure in Theorem \ref{th_1} can not be eliminated, even if we replace the DRCC with a worst-case CVaR constraint in \eqref{eq:qp2}.
-Consequently, introducing CVaR would only add unnecessary conservatism without offering any computational advantage.
+\begin{remark} In DRO, conditional value-at-risk (CVaR) is a common technique to approximate the chance constraint with convex programming reformulations at the cost of some conservatism \citep{hota2019data,xue2022integrated}.
+However, if we replace the DRCC \eqref{eq:qp2} with a worst-case CVaR constraint, the bilinear matrix inequalities (BMIs) in the reformulation cannot be eliminated.
+Consequently, introducing CVaR would only add unnecessary conservatism without offering computational benefits.
 For this reason, we focus on deriving an exact reformulation of the original chance constraint \eqref{eq:qp2}. \end{remark}